web-illinois/ilw-content/README.md

 Attributes include:

-  * mode: for determining the mode of the content -- starting with *introduction* and *lede*, but others may be created
+  * mode: for determining the mode of the content.
+See below for options.
   * theme: the theme/background of the content.
 Options are *blue*, *orange*, *gray*, *blue-gradient*, *orange-gradient*
-  * width: whether or not this is contained in the parent, if it will expand to full width (*full*), or if it will expand to full width but keep the text in a margin (*auto*)
+  * width: whether or not this is contained in the parent, if it will expand to full width (*full*), or if it will expand to full width but keep the text in a margin (*auto*), or if it will restrict it to a page margin (*page*).
   * align: whether or not the text is left-aligned, centered, or right-aligned (*left*, *center*, *right*)
   * padding: shorthand for padding around the object

-## Contact Team

-jonker@illinois.edu

-## NPM Install

-None yet, still in alpha.

-## Files

-None yet, still in alpha.
+### Modes

+  * introduction: an introduction area that is used to start a news story or block of text
+  * lede: a single line within a story
+  * inset: a block of content that has normalized the heading, used to be put into a call to action or image feature.
+The inset will always have a transparent background, but you can still assign the theme to ensure color contrast.

 ## Code Examples